crossplane/crossplane/docs/services/azure-services-guide.md

 This guide assumes that you have setup the Azure CLI and are logged in to your desired account.
-It also assumes that you have an existing AKS cluster in a Virtual Network with the `Microsoft.Sql` [service endpoint] enabled.
+It also assumes that you have an existing AKS cluster in a Virtual Network.
 Make sure to populate the environment variables below with the relevant values for your AKS cluster.

 *Note: environment variables are used throughout this guide.*